dataobservatory-eu/music/content/post/2020-11-06-welsh-covid-response/index.md

 authors = ["Daniel Antal, CFA"]

-tags = ["Wales", "United Kingdom", "Covid-19", "live music", "Music industry"]
+tags = ["Wales", "United Kingdom", "Covid-19", "Live music", "Music industry"]

 summary = "In July 2020, Professor Paul Carr of University of South Wales was commissioned by the Welsh Parliament to create a report examining the music industries in Wales hit by Covid-19 in Wales.
 Many of his findings may be very interesting starting points for a discussion in other small nations."